 Every hero helps its team in different ways.
 Some are capable of efficiently killing enemies, some are capable of quickly knocking over towers, and some bolster the strength of allies.
 A hero can’t naturally fulfill every role, however, and as such, heroes can be categorized based on what they do best.

 Here are some of the different hero types:

 Tank – Tanks are naturally durable and often have skills that amplify this.
 They don’t do much damage, but their ability to distract enemies and give space for teammates makes them valuable.

-Nuker – Nukers are heroes capable of appearing suddenly and quickly dealing massive damage.
+Nuker – Nukers are heroes capable of quickly dealing massive damage.
 This power often comes with a tradeoff of being more fragile than other heroes.

-Roamer – Effectively Dota 2’s setup man, roamers travel between lanes in order to assist in killing enemy heroes.
+Roamer – Roamers effectively travel between lanes in order to assist in killing enemy heroes.

-Pusher – Heroes that have tools to knock down enemy towers are called pushers.
+Pusher – Pusher heroes are heroes whose abilities quickly remove creep waves and take down Towers.
+Heroes that have tools to knock down enemy towers are called pushers.
 This can be done in a variety of ways including casting spells that deal damage to buildings, pressuring lanes from afar or empowering allied creeps.